 ]]>

 Registration is now open for the Open Publishing Series — three online courses from SFU’s MPub program, with start dates in January and May, 2026.
-Join us for a webinar on October 30 to meet the instructors and learn more.
+Check out the October 30 webinar recording to meet the instructors and learn more.

 In an era of disinformation, polarization, and growing mistrust of academic institutions, scholarly publishing is more important now than ever.
 Last month we shared a Sneak Peek at the Open Publishing Series, a collection of three online courses developed in collaboration with the Master of Publishing (MPub) program at Simon Fraser University (SFU) as part of SFU’s new scholarly communications stream – designed to help students and practitioners navigate this rapidly changing landscape with confidence.